Guillermo Ochoa: 2024–2025: CONCACAF Nations League and Gold Cup

 In November 2024, Ochoa was called up by Javier Aguirre for the 2024–25 CONCACAF Nations League, and he started in the first leg quarter-final match against Honduras.
 In March 2025, Mexico would go on to win their first-ever Nations League title by defeating Panama 2–1 in the final.

 In June 2025, Ochoa was called up for the 2025 CONCACAF Gold Cup.
-Mexico would win the Gold Cup after defeating the United States 2–1 in the final, making it Ochoa's sixth Gold Cup win.
+Mexico would win the tournament by defeating the United States 2–1 in the final, making it Ochoa's sixth Gold Cup win.

+2026 FIFA World Cup

+On 31 May 2026, Ochoa was named in Mexico's 26-man squad for the 2026 World Cup on home soil, marking his record-equaling sixth appearance in a World Cup squad alongside Cristiano Ronaldo and Lionel Messi.
+On 24 June, he made his first appearance of the tournament and last as a player as a substitute in a 3–0 victory over the Czech Republic, becoming the oldest Mexican player to feature at a World Cup at 40 years and 346 days old, surpassing the previous record held by Rafael Márquez.
+The match also proved to be his final international appearance for Mexico.
+Mexico's World Cup campaign ended with a 3–2 round-of-16 defeat to the England, after which Ochoa retired from international football.

 Style of play

-Karla Villegas Gamas of Bleacher Report has described him "proven to be a safe keeper, with confidence and leadership.
+Karla Villegas Gamas of Bleacher Report described Ochoa as "proven to be a safe keeper, with confidence and leadership.
 His experience is vast, and that is why he knows how to handle pressure.
-Paco Memo has played in some of the most important tournaments in world football, such as the Confederations Cup, Gold Cup and Copa America.
-Ochoa’s aerial game is enviable.
+Paco Memo has played in some of the most important tournaments in world football, such as the Confederations Cup, Gold Cup and Copa América.
+Ochoa's aerial game is enviable.
 He can catch a cross or a shot, but he can also deflect them with high dives with the top hand and punches.
 But those are not his only assets.
 His reflexes are so sharp that he can perform a collapse dive with one hand with ease, even if he has just rejected a shot.
 When the rivals made it past the defense, Ochoa knows how to work inside the box to cover his goal as much as possible by narrowing the angle."

-Ochoa has cited Peter Schmeichel as an influence on his playing style.
+Ochoa cited Peter Schmeichel as an influence on his playing style.

 "It was an excellent save.
 The goalkeeper from Mexico was very good.”